 The Contractor has submitted the required 10% Performance Bond.
 Evidence of insurance has been provided by the Contractor according to the supervision consultants.

-The last IPC (No. 22) was submitted December 2019.
+The last IPC (No. 22) was submitted to the Employer on 18 March 2020 with recommendation for payment.